Fort Alexander (1) |

 (1877 - 1898), Hardin

-Constructed one year after the Battle of Little Bighorn (June 1876), and originally named Big Horn Post (2) or Big Horn Barracks.
-One of the Officers' quarters has been moved to the town of Fort Smith and is a now a Crow Indian-managed B&B. The rest of the buildings were sold at auction and most were used to help build the town of Hardin two miles northeast of the site of the actual fort.
+Constructed one year after the Battle of Little Bighorn (June 1876), and originally named Big Horn Post (2) or Big Horn Barracks for a few months before it was officially named.
+The buildings were eventually sold at auction after 1903 and most were used to build the new Crow Indian Agency (3), and later the town of Hardin, two miles northeast of the site of the actual fort.
+One of the Officers' quarters was later moved to the town of Fort Smith and is now the Bunkhouse Bed and Breakfast located at 15077 West 1st Street.
 A replica of the fort is at the Bighorn County Historical Museum.
-A D.A.R. stone monument is at the actual site.
+A D.A.R. stone monument (1930) is at the actual site, where several cellar holes and depressions still remain on the grounds of a private golf course.

 Fort C.F.
 Smith